squaresLab/genprog-code/README.txt

 compile and test scripts and make sure that you can run them manually first.
 Check the permissions on those scripts in particular as they must be executable.

 The test directory also contains gcd-test/, an example repair scenario for the gcd program; you may find it useful as a reference.

 *******
 * 3.1.
+Search options
+*******

+This version of GenProg is being released in tandem with our ASE 2013 paper in which we explore exhaustively enumerating all single-edit mutations and various search space reduction techniques.
+As such, this section will mostly cover this functionality.
+All previous search functionality is still present in the code however (e.g. most notably we used [--search "ga"] in the past).

+For the most recent instantiation of GenProg, the search type should be specified as follows:
+   --search ww

+The following optimizations can be used to facilitate the repair process:
+   --ignore-dead-code  -- do not make known-dead mutations.
+   --ignore-standard-headers  -- do not mutate C library #include headers.
+   --ignore-equiv-appends  -- do not make equivalent append mutations.
+   --ignore-string-equiv-fixes  -- do not consider string-equivalent fixes twice.
+   --ignore-untyped-returns  -- do not insert 'return' if the types mismatch.
+By default, we include all of these in our ASE 2013 experiments.

+An additional optimization is that of super-mutants, explained above.
+The necessary options to enable super mutants are as follows:
+   --super-mutant true
+   --super-mutant-size X
+We use a value of 50 for X in the associated ASE 2013 experiments.

+*******
+* 3.2.
 Input program
 *******

 Relevant command-line options: